mosssahel/Signal-Desktop-AppImage/README.md

 ## Running

 Refer to this [documentation](https://docs.appimage.org/introduction/quickstart.html#ref-how-to-run-appimage) for instructions on executing AppImage files.
-You can also run the program in the newer versions of firejail for additional security:
+You can also run the program in the newer versions of firejail for additional security.
+FOr example like this:

 <code> firejail --profile=signal-desktop  --appimage Signal-5.6.2.AppImage --start-in-tray </code>